pwaring/technical-talks/ansible-git/slides.md

   - Free and open source software - GPLv3
   - Developed by the community and Ansible Inc.
   - Ansible Inc now part of RedHat
+  - Support via the usual channels, free and paid

 ## Alternatives to Ansible